19th Alberta Dragoons: History

-Early History
+Early history

 On 1 February 1908, the 19th Alberta Mounted Rifles was authorized for service.
-It's Headquarters was at Edmonton and had squadrons at Edmonton, Strathcona and Fort Saskatchewan, Alberta.
+Its headquarters was at Edmonton and had squadrons at Edmonton, Strathcona and Fort Saskatchewan, Alberta.

 On 3 January 1911, the regiment was Redesignated as the 19th Alberta Dragoons.

 The Great War

 Details of the 19th Alberta Dragoons, the 21st Alberta Hussars and 23rd Alberta Rangers were placed on active service on 6 August 1914 for local protective duty.

 The 19th Alberta Dragoons recruited the 1st Divisional Cavalry Squadron, CEF, authorized on 10 August 1914, which embarked for Great Britain on 1 October 1914.
 The squadron was redesignated as A Squadron, Canadian Corps Cavalry Regiment, CEF, on 12 February 1916 and as A Squadron, Canadian Light Horse, CEF, on 21 February 1917.
 It fought in France from 12 February 1915 until the end of the war and was disbanded on 6 November 1920.

 The 3rd Regiment, Canadian Mounted Rifles, CEF, was authorized on 7 November 1914, embarked for England on 12 June 1915 and fought in France as from 22 September 1915 as part of the 1st Canadian Mounted Rifles Brigade until absorbed by the 1st Battalion and 2nd Battalion, Canadian Mounted Rifles on 31 December 1915.
 The regiment was subsequently disbanded on 12 August 1917.

 The 9th Battalion, CEF, was authorized on 10 August 1914 and embarked for Britain on 1 October 1914, where it was redesignated as the 9th Reserve Infantry Battalion, CEF, on 29 April 1915, to provide reinforcements for the Canadian Corps.
 The battalion was formally disbanded on 15 September 1917.